Skip to main content

 if (msg.topic === 'createPaymentLink') {

-contextData.paymentSessionId = msg.paymentSessionId;
+contextData.paymentSessionId = msg.paymentSessionId

-contextData.createPaymentLinkCompleted = true;
+contextData.createPaymentLinkCompleted = true

 }